Porlock

 Porlock Weir (see pictures), a little port a mile West of the main village, played a vital part in the life of eastern Exmoor over the centuries when the sea route was by far the easiest way to and from the area.

-St. Dubricius's church in the village centre is interesting; it has a strange truncated spire on top of a low tower which are clad in oak shingles.
+St. Dubricius' church in the village centre is interesting; it has a strange truncated spire on top of a low tower which are clad in oak shingles.
 The church has many outstanding monuments - the Harington being one of England's finest.

 Porlock Hotels Bed & Breakfast